Accounts Payable Manager job description & career guide

 Process oversight

-Monitor and manage the flow of invoices from receipt through to payment.
+Monitor and manage the flow of invoices from receipt to payment.

-Guide and support AP Officers or Assistants, helping them meet performance targets.
+Guide and support AP Officers or Assistants, helping them meet deadlines and improve accuracy.

 Supplier management

-Maintain relationships with vendors and resolve queries or disputes.
+Maintain relationships with vendors and swiftly resolve any invoice queries or disputes.

 Systems and data accuracy

-Review and authorise employee expense claims and payment runs.
+Review and authorise employee expense claims and prepare payment runs.

 Reconciliation

-Balance supplier accounts and corporate card statements regularly.
+Regularly balance supplier accounts and corporate card statements.

 Reporting

-Solid understanding of accounts payable principles and the full purchase-to-pay cycle.
+Deep understanding of accounts payable and the end-to-end purchase-to-pay process.

-Experience managing people or readiness to step into a supervisory role.
+Proven ability to manage people or a strong readiness to step into a supervisory role.

 Problem-solving